-- 11. Deliver the further capacity required to achieve a total of at least 3 FE new Welsh-medium capacity at primary level (with nursery) across the life of the plan. - 12.
-Create the opportunities for cross school partnerships to enhance awareness of Welsh-medium education and encourage children to have a greater desire to learn and potentially consider transfer to Welsh-medium education. - 13.
+- 12. Deliver the further capacity required to achieve a total of at least 3 forms of primary school entry (subject to capital funding and statutory consultation processes) across the life of the plan. - 13.
+Create the opportunities for cross school partnerships to enhance awareness of Welsh-medium education and encourage children to have a greater desire to learn and potentially consider transfer to Welsh-medium education. - 14.
 Support all schools in the development and implementation of Curriculum for Wales 2022 to ensure growth in the opportunities for all children in the city and county to learn Welsh and feel confident in developing their skills and speaking the language.
-This will include the establishment and implementation by Welsh Government of a single continuum of Welsh language learning. - 14.
+This will include the establishment and implementation by Welsh Government of a single continuum of Welsh language learning. - 15.
 Upskill linguistic competence of the current English-medium teaching and learning workforce to ensure they feel confident to support enhanced Welsh language learning with all pupils as part of the new Curriculum Wales offer.

-- Swansea Council
+Swansea Council

 - Mudiad Ysgolion Meithrin and Cylch Meithrin

 - Swansea Schools

 - Menter laith Abertawe

 - Swansea Bay University Health Board

-- Early Years Programmes TeamGower College SwanseaPrivate childcare providers
+- Early Years Programmes Team

+- Gower College Swansea

+- Private childcare providers

 - All Flying Start Settings